Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Introduction

-Although the C-RAN architecture advancement is promising, several challenges remain to be tackled side-by-side with the arising technologies practically.
-Compared to its preceding D-RAN architecture, full centralization of physical-layer processing significantly upscales the fronthaul signal capacity, especially when technologies like massive MIMO are employed.
-Therefore, a more convenient and potentially flexible architecture needed to be further investigated to keep the scalability benefits of C-RAN while resolving the bandwidth congestion and allowing for effective coordinated multipoint (CoMP) coordination for cell-edge UEs.
-Virtualized C-RAN is an architecture that decouples the hardware and software by virtualizing network functions \cite{wang2017virtualized,wang2016joint,wang2016energy,Masoudi2020,alabbasi2018optimal,sigwele2017energy,masoudi2019green}.
+Virtualized C-RAN emerged as an architecture that decouples the hardware and software by virtualizing network functions \cite{wang2017virtualized,wang2016joint,wang2016energy,Masoudi2020,alabbasi2018optimal,sigwele2017energy,masoudi2019green}.
 In this architecture, the deployed processing units are no longer dedicated to one specific RU, but network functionalities are implemented in software and run on general-purpose processors (GPPs) \cite{bonati2020open}.
 In this way, processing resources can be shared between various loaded cells, further improving resource utilization and reducing network energy consumption.
-The advantages of implementing virtualized C-RAN are i) simplified network management; ii) enabled resource pooling; and iii) improved coordination of radio resources.
+The advantages of implementing virtualized C-RAN are i) simplified network management; ii) enabled resource pooling; and iii) improved coordination of radio resources required for cell-free operations.
+Although the virtualized C-RAN architecture advancement is promising, full centralization of physical-layer processing significantly upscales the fronthaul signal capacity, especially when technologies like massive MIMO are employed.
+Therefore, a more convenient and potentially flexible architecture needed to be further investigated to keep the scalability benefits of C-RAN while resolving the bandwidth congestion and allowing for effective coordinated multipoint (CoMP) coordination for cell-edge UEs.

 Recently, a consensus has been reached between network vendors and operators to support an O-RAN architecture and standards \cite{garcia2021ran}.
 The O-RAN Alliance \cite{alliance2019ran} is an industry-wide standardization for RAN interfaces that complements the 3GPP standards and covers RAN disaggregation, RAN automation, and RAN virtualization.
 O-RAN architecture, proposed by the O-RAN Alliance, is a virtualized C-RAN with an open, interoperable interface and virtualization, allowing multiple vendor products to work together in one network.
 O-RAN and following standardization efforts enable building the virtualized C-RAN on open hardware and cloud, and allowing full exploitation of virtualization and sharing in virtualized C-RAN.
 The three key elements of O-RAN are i) cloudification; ii) intelligence and automation; and iii) open internal RAN interface.
 The primary mission of the O-RAN is to reshape the RAN industry towards open, virtualized, and fully interoperable mobile networks \cite{polese2022understanding}.